Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Security

 Unfortunately, if it is a case of simply forging the sending address, there is nothing you can do.
 If the volume of these bounce-backs is high, you may wish to create a filter in your email client to automatically file these.

-Also, for peace of mind, check the Sent folder of your email to see if such messages were truly originating from your account.
-(But be aware that a spammer may send and then delete the forged email.)
+Also, for peace of mind, check the Sent folder of your email to see if such messages were truly originating from your account, but be aware that a spammer who did use your account could send messages and then delete them from your sent folder.

 Finally, we suggest you change your CNetID password.
-If an attacker does know your credentials, he/she should not be able to get back into your account if you change it.
+If an attacker does know your credentials, he or she should not be able to get back into your account if you change it.